 The archives of the British Psychoanalytical Society are an important resource for the history of psychoanalysis in Great Britain and abroad, reflecting the Society’s role in medicine, mental health and wider society.
 The collections include a wealth of material relating to the history and clinical practice of the British Psychoanalytical Society and the papers and correspondence of eminent psychoanalysts such as Jones, John Rickman, James & Alix Strachey, Sylvia Payne and Michael Balint.

 We continue to develop our collections as a resource by accepting donations of appropriate material.
-The Honorary Archivist is happy to advise members or their families on how best to provide for the future of their papers.
+The Chair of the Archives Committee is happy to advise members or their families on how best to provide for the future of their papers.

 Brief History of the collections and examples of how the archives have been used